 - Immediate feedback: Just like B2C customers use Yelp or TripAdvisor to give feedback on their customer experiences, a handful of leading distributors are surveying customers about their willingness to recommend them to peers.
-Distributors are also leveraging social platforms such as Twitter, YouTube, Instagram and Facebook to connect with customers and influencers.
+Distributors are also leveraging social platforms such as Twitter, YouTube, Instagram, and Facebook to connect with customers and influencers.

 3. Buying directly from the manufacturer

-Some of the earliest TV commercials touting the benefits of the Internet showed management teams in a boardroom using the Internet to seek out lower-cost providers.
+Some of the earliest TV commercials touting the benefits of the internet showed management teams in a boardroom using the Internet to seek out lower-cost providers.
 This usually meant buying materials directly from the manufacturer.

-In many ways, those TV commercials have become reality, and companies do leverage the Internet to find the lowest price.
+In many ways, those TV commercials have become reality, and companies do leverage the internet to find the lowest price.

-The Deloitte report confirms that this practice puts significant pressure on distributors, and gross margins are already eroding because of this trend.
+The Deloitte report confirms that this practice puts significant pressure on distributors, and that gross margins are already eroding because of this trend.
 Medical suppliers, for example, are innovating so their buyers in integrated health networks can distribute the products themselves.